awsdocs/aws-freertos-docs/doc_source/userguide/freertos-getting-started.md

 ## Troubleshooting<a name="w3aab7c13"></a>

 For help troubleshooting any issues that you encounter while getting started, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.
 For board\-specific troubleshooting tips, see the Getting Started guide for your board in [Board\-specific Getting Started Guides](getting-started-guides.md)\.

+## Developing Amazon FreeRTOS Applications<a name="w3aab7c15"></a>

+You can use an IDE to edit, debug, compile, flash, and run code on Amazon FreeRTOS\-qualified devices\.
+Each board\-specific Getting Started guide includes instructions for setting up the IDE for a particular platform\.

+You can also use third\-party code editors and debuggers to develop applications, and CMake to build and run the source code\.
+For more information about using CMake as a build tool for Amazon FreeRTOS development, see [Using CMake with Amazon FreeRTOS](getting-started-cmake.md)\.